At‑a‑Glance

 Deicer path: Deicer → GFCI outlet (direct)

-The “Heat It” controls the pump only; the deicer has its own internal thermostat.
+The Heat-It controls the pump only.
+The deicer has its own internal thermostat.

 7) First Power-Up & Air Purge

-- Plug the “Heat It” into the outlet, then plug the pump into the “Heat It.”
+- Plug the Heat-It into the GFCI, then plug the pump into the Heat-It.

 8) Set Your Target Flow (Freeze Protection)

-- Time the fill: You should get 1 gallon in ≤ 60 seconds (≥ 1 GPM).
+- Time it: you want 1 gallon in 60 seconds or less (that’s 1 GPM+).

 9) Cable & Cord Management

-- Create drip loops where cords meet plugs.
+- Make drip loops before plugs.

 10) Thermostat Placement (Prevents “No-Start” in Cold)